fernanucm/PLBASIC/README.md

 ## Credits
-The interpreter follows the (great) implementation and some guidelines of [`victorlagerkvist`](https://prologomenon.wordpress.com/2020/10/25/writing-a-basic-interpreter-part-1/).
+The interpreter follows the (great) implementation and some guidelines of [`victorlagerkvist`](https://prologomenon.wordpress.com/2020/10/25/writing-a-basic-interpreter-part-1/) [1].
 Any bug and bad design decisions in PLBASIC must be blamed on me.

 Some example programs have been adapted from [8bitworkshop](https://8bitworkshop.com/).

 ## 1. Introduction

 This repository includes a text-based interface for both an interpreter and debugger of BASIC programs, implemented in SWI-Prolog.
 Being multiplatform, it can be used directly from sources (folder `./src`) having installed SWI-Prolog 9.0 or above.
 In addition, an installer is provided for Windows, should you do not want to install SWI-Prolog.
 The installer (`setup.exe`) has been tested in Windows 10 64 bit (folder `./W10Installer`).

 This project was motivated to emulate the Microsoft BASIC implementation in the Seiko UC 2000 watch from the 80's, coupled with the Seiko UC 2200 for writing (and printing) programs.
+The manuals can be found at [3].

 <img src="http://i.imgur.com/iAxehPR.jpg" alt= "SEIKO UC 2000 watch and UC 2200 keyboard and printer" width="300px">

 Image source: [TECHEBLOG](https://www.techeblog.com/before-smartwatches-there-was-the-seiko-uc-2000-wrist-computer-here-are-5-cool-facts/)

-Thus, the screen is originally set to a small size of 5 lines and 10 columns, but can be enlarged (or shortened!) to other sizes (see the `flags.pl` file in the `./src` folder).
+Thus, the screen is originally set to a small size of 5 lines and 10 columns, but can be enlarged (or even shortened!) to other sizes (see the `flags.pl` file in the `./src` folder).

 The intention of the project is to be neither complete nor accurate, but a raw approximation to the real thing.
 Some features are not present while others are added.

 ### 1.1.
 Caveats

-* Contents will be uploaded as time permits.
+* More contents will be uploaded as time permits.
 * `TODO` indicates tasks to be done (in the expected near future).